 Here are the steps you need to follow.

-Cut your timber battens to size, according to the length or width of your bathroom.
+Cut your timber battens to size according to the length or width of your bathroom.
 Then fix the wooden battens at around 30-40cm intervals onto the ceiling.
-If desired, you can opt to double batten the roof, which helps to improve the ventilation in the bathroom, but this will lower the ceiling height so is not always possible.
+If desired, you can opt to double-batten the roof.
+This helps improve the ventilation in the bathroom, but it will lower the ceiling height, so it is not always possible.
 Once your timber frame has been fitted, check that it creates a level surface with a spirit level.

-Next, cut the edging trims to ensure they fit the length of each wall, before fitting the edging trims on 3 sides of the room, ensuring they overlap in the corners.
+Next, cut the edging trims to ensure they fit the length of each wall.
+Then fit the edging trims on 3 sides of the room, ensuring they overlap in the corners.

-Step 3: Cut the cladding panel to size
+Step three: Cut the cladding panel to size

-The next step is to cut the first cladding panel to size, before installing it onto the ceiling.
-When cutting the cladding, a simple saw can be used, but try to keep the blade shallow to avoid rough edges.
-If working on a decorative panel, cut with the decorative face upwards when working with a precise handsaw, but if working with an electric saw, cut with the decorative face downwards.
+The next step is to cut the first cladding panel to size before installing it onto the ceiling.
+When cutting the cladding, a simple saw can be used.
+Do try to keep the blade shallow to avoid rough edges.
+If working on a decorative panel, cut with the decorative face upwards when using a precise handsaw.
+If working with an electric saw, cut with the decorative face downwards.

-Step 5: Install the rest of the panels
+Step five: Install the rest of the panels

 Now install the second panel, ensuring it fits into any edge trims as well as the tongue and groove connection of the first panel.

-Continue this process until the ceiling has been covered, and then fit the final edge trim.
+Continue this process until the ceiling is covered, and then fit the final edge trim.
 This should create a complete covering of cladding over the ceiling.

 How to install bathroom wall cladding

 When choosing your bathroom cladding, you can opt for square edge fixings or tongue and groove fixings.
-We’d recommend using square edge fixings for shower panels, but using tongue and groove fixings for continuous panel runs.
+We’d recommend:

 Bathroom wall cladding can be installed directly onto the wall if the wall is relatively level and even, or it can be fitted onto a frame of wooden battens.

-If working with square edge fixings, use H joint extrusions between each bathroom wall cladding panel, and use corner trims on each corner to create a complete seal.
+If working with square-edge fixings, use H-joint extrusions between each bathroom wall cladding panel.
+Use corner trims on each corner to create a complete seal.
 Ensure you leave a 3-4mm gap around all pipes and accessories, and seal these gaps with a bead of sealant.

 Pipe sealant

-Step 1: Start at the corner furthest from the door
+Step one: Start at the corner furthest from the door

-When installing bathroom wall panels, start at the corner furthest from the door, and panel in both directions around the room until you reach the doorway – the panel above the door will be the last panel put in.
+When installing bathroom wall panels, start at the corner furthest from the door.
+Panel in both directions around the room until you reach the doorway – the panel above the door will be the last panel put in.

 Bathroom panel installation

-Step 2: Install the corner profile and the first panel
+Step two: Install the corner profile and the first panel

-The first step is to install an internal corner profile into position, by applying the shower-panel sealant to the back of the profile.
-Then add adhesive to the back of the shower panel before putting it into place, allowing for a 3-4mm expansion gap – if working with tongue and groove fittings ensure you’ve removed the first tongue section first.
+Firstly, install an internal corner profile into position by applying the shower panel sealant to the back of the profile.
+Then add adhesive to the back of the shower panel before applying it, allowing for a 3-4mm expansion gap.
+If working with tongue and groove fittings, ensure you’ve removed the first tongue section first.

 Expansion gap corner profile

-Step 3: Ensure a 3mm expansion gap is left around the fittings
+Step three: Ensure a 3mm expansion gap is left around the fittings

-When working in wet areas, seal inside each profile trim before installation, and ensure that panels are fitted with a 3mm gap above baths, shower trays and floors.
+When working in wet areas, seal inside each profile trim before installation.
+Ensure that panels are fitted with a 3mm gap above baths, shower trays and floors.
 Then seal the expansion gap with shower panel sealant.

 Bathroom panel expansion

-Now work outwards, panelling around both sides of the room, ensuring panels are secured with shower panel adhesive and using shower panel sealant around each joint.
+Now work outwards, panelling around both sides of the room.
+Ensure the panels are secured with shower panel adhesive and use shower panel sealant around each joint.

 Call our Super team banner